 Should I Just Get Omicron Over With?

-If you’re vaccinated, an infection might not make you super sick, but don’t count on it making you super-immune, either.
+If you’re vaccinated, an infection might not make you super sick, but don’t count on it making you super immune, either.

 For the past two years, Marie, a 30-something student in New York, had the right idea about COVID-19: She didn’t want to get it.
 Then, in the middle of December, as the antibody-dodging Omicron swept through her state, the coronavirus found her all the same.
 But Marie’s three vaccines helped keep her illness short and manageable.
 By year’s end, she and several of her friends had found themselves in a roughly similar spot, doing some of the same pandemic math: vaccine + vaccine + vaccine + infection = … surely a reasonable amount of safety, right?